bhopmann/uberspace7-mailfilter/README.md

 ---

 This script can be used for setting up a customized mailfilter config with **Rspamd** and **Bogofilter** on an [Uberspace 7](https://uberspace.de) server.
 Every message will be filtered by these two services: Learning false positives or false negatives is realized with Bogofilter, while Rspamd uses multiple filtering and statistical methods to generate a spam score (which is later used for filtering).
 [Custom rules](https://wiki.uberspace.de/mail:maildrop#sonstige_filtereien) can be added too.
-If messages are not correctly recognized as ham, they can be manually taught as ham by setting up a whitelist (one email address each line).
+If messages are not correctly recognized as ham, they can be manually taught as ham by setting up a Keeplist (one email address each line).

 > At this time Rspamd isn't configurable for learning on userlevel (see [manual](https://manual.uberspace.de/mail-spam.html) for the actual default behavior).
 According to Uberspace this might change in the future...